deathtothecorporation/plunder-docs/setup/installation.md

 ```

-We'll get into booting machines and running cogs soon, but first let's just get a Sire REPL to play with.\
+We'll more get into booting machines and running cogs soon, but first let's just get a Sire REPL to play with.\
 While the `repl` command looks attractive, it's not going to do exactly what you expect.

 There is a particular boot sequence required before we have all the necessary tools at hand.
 Since we want our environment to be hydrated properly, we'll execute the proper boot sequence in order to get a working REPL: